Why This Recipe Works

-Season short ribs on all sides with salt and pepper.
+Season short ribs on all sides with salt and freshly ground black pepper.
 Add oil to Dutch oven and heat over high heat until smoking.
 Add half of short ribs and brown well on all sides (it may be necessary to brown ribs in 3 batches, depending on size of Dutch oven—do not overcrowd pan), 8 to 12 minutes total, reducing heat if fat begins to smoke excessively or meat begins to burn.
 Transfer to a large rimmed baking sheet or plate.
 Repeat with remaining short ribs, browning them in the fat remaining in Dutch oven.
 Once all short ribs are cooked, transfer all rendered fat into a small bowl and reserve separately.
 Allow short ribs to cool at room temperature.

 Meanwhile, return Dutch oven to medium-high heat and add 1 cup (240ml) chicken broth, using a flat wooden spoon or stiff spatula to scrape browned bits off of bottom of pan.
 Reduce heat until chicken broth is at a bare simmer, add toasted chiles to liquid, and cook until chiles have softened and liquid is reduced by half, 5 to 8 minutes.
 Transfer chiles and liquid to a blender.
-Add anchovy, Marmite, soy sauce, tomato paste, ground spices, coffee, and chocolate and blend at high speed, scraping down sides as necessary, until a completely smooth purée has formed, about 2 minutes.
+Add ground spices, chocolate, tomato paste, coffee, anchovies, soy sauce, and Marmite.
+Blend at high speed, scraping down sides as necessary, until a completely smooth purée has formed, about 2 minutes.
 Set chile purée aside.

 Trim meat from short rib bones and hand-chop into rough 1/2-inch to 1/4-inch pieces (finer or larger, as you prefer), reserving bones separately.
 Add any accumulated meat juices to chile purée.